yoshiask/coptic-dictionary/develop.md

 4. Port to Flask ?
 Though cutely we could keep CGI.
 5. Probably stop using regexp to parse XML.
 6. Modernize libraries etc.
+7. We should very probably use json columns rather than weird separators and regexps.

 python3 app.py